 He was the man I knew better than anyone in the world, the man who knew me better than anyone ever could.

-He looked to be around ten years older, but I couldn't really focus on that given the situation.
+He looked to be around ten years older, but I couldn't really focus, given the situation.

 He must have sensed my shock, as it was too dark on my side of the flames to spot.